Overview

 Personal Device

-If it is the first time this device has been blocked on the UCSD networks:
+If this is the first time this device has been blocked on the UCSD networks:

-- Once the scan has been completed, review the results
+2. Once the scan has been completed, review and screenshot the results

 If this device has been blocked for the same malware signature within a 10 day period, you will be required to check-in your device for a technician to clean: